auth0/express-openid-connect/README.md

-This is an opinionated middleware for expressjs to handle authentication with openid connect.
+Express.js middleware for OpenID Relying Party (aka OAuth 2.0 Client).

 This module exposes two middlewares:

 -  `.routes()`: install two routes one called `/login` and the other one `/callback`.
 -  `.protect()`: is a middleware that redirects to `/login` if req.session.user is empty.

-Both middlewares preserve the intended url for the user.
+This middleware preserves the url that the user tried to access in the session, so the callback can redirect back to it after a succesful login.

 ## Install